ashwathnakate/fake-news-detection/README.md

 # 📰 Fake News Detection using Deep Learning

 This repository contains a deep learning model for detecting fake news using a Bidirectional LSTM (Long Short-Term Memory) network.
-The model is trained on a dataset of real and fake news articles and achieves **high accuracy** in distinguishing between them.
+The model is trained on a dataset of real and fake news articles and achieves **high accuracy** in distinguishing between real and fake news.

 ---